Ho-Ro/Z80_dongle/README.md

 :00000001FF
 ```

-Typing command “s” will show simulation variables that are available to us:
+Typing command `s` will show simulation variables that are available to us:

 ```
 s